 You’ll be able to see any provider that accepts Medicare nationwide with Original Medicare.

-Dual Residency and Medicare options
+Dual residency and Medicare residency requirements

 Medicare has a few different ways that you can be covered.
 We’ll discuss how each way will work with dual residency to see which will fit your needs.